Subscribe to updates

 Licensing Panel - Thursday 15 January 2026 6.30 pm

-The Licensing Panel of Harrow Council met on Thursday 15 January 2026 and rejected an application for a new premises licence for Rileys Sports Limited at 399 Northolt Road, Harrow.
-The applicant failed to attend the hearing, and the panel decided to proceed with the rejection based on the objections raised by the police and the Licensing Authority.
+The Licensing Panel of Harrow Council met on Thursday 15 January 2026 and rejected an application for a new premises licence for Rileys Sports Limited.
+The applicant failed to attend the hearing, and the panel decided to proceed with the determination in their absence.

 The Licensing Officer presented a report outlining the application and the objections received from the Metropolitan Police and the Licensing Authority.
-These objections raised concerns that the sole director of Rileys Sports Limited, Mr. Riley Gerard Boyd, was closely linked to previous management involved in criminal activity and unlicensed trading.
-The police and Licensing Authority also expressed concerns that the applicant had provided misleading information and that granting the licence could lead to a repeat of previous problems experienced by residents and the council.
+These objections were primarily based on concerns that the sole director of Rileys Sports Limited, Mr. Riley Gerard Boyd, is closely linked to the previous management of the premises, who were involved in criminal activity and unlicensed trading.
+The report also highlighted that Mr. Boyd had previously provided misleading information and allowed his name and training certificate to be used to deceive authorities at this premises.

 Attendees